sk-go/grips_v3/README.md

 - npm or yarn
 - Docker (optional, for PostgreSQL development)

-**Database**: The application automatically uses SQLite for development (no setup required) and PostgreSQL for production.
+**Database**: The application uses Supabase (PostgreSQL) for all environments including development, testing, and production.

 ## Quick Start (Development)